awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 A snapshot inherits the source cluster's maintenance track\.
 If you change the source cluster's maintenance track after you take a snapshot, the snapshot and the source cluster are on different tracks\.
 When you restore from the snapshot, the new cluster will be on the maintenance track that was inherited from the source cluster\.
 You can change the maintenance track after the restore operation completes\.
 Resizing a cluster doesn't affect the cluster's maintenance track\.

-For more information see, [Setting the maintenance track for a cluster](managing-clusters-console.md#rs-mgmt-set-maintenance-track)\.

 ### Managing cluster versions<a name="rs-mgmt-cluster-version"></a>

 A maintenance track is a series of releases\.
 You can decide if your cluster is on the **Current** track or the **Trailing** track\.
 If you put your cluster on the **Current** track, it will always be upgraded to the most recent cluster release version during its maintenance window\.
 If you put your cluster on the **Trailing** track, it will always run the cluster release version that was released immediately before the most recently released version\.